vlee489/AC21009-Assignment-3-Manchester-Baby-Assembler/README.md

 #### -302 : Vector Out of Range
 When the assembler looks at an non-existent vector location

+#### -303 : Label Already Exists
+You've used a label on a instruction line twice

 #### -401 : Input too big
 When the input int/long is too big